Sofii-alt/Herwanta-dynamics-UGV/docs/control_logic.md

 #  Control Logic Plan

-This file explains how our robot will actually move, understand commands, and not crash dramatically into walls.
+This file explains how our robot will actually move, understand commands, and not crash into walls.

 # Goal
 Make the robot respond smoothly to: